Fody/Anotar/README.md

 			logger.Debug("Method: MyMethod.
 Line: ~12.
 TheMessage");
 		}
 	}

+## Nothing to deploy

-Note that after compilation the reference to Anotar will be removed so you don't need to deploy the assembly.
+After compilation the reference to Anotar will be removed so you don't need to deploy the assembly.

 ## But why?
 What purpose does this serve?